Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Control Type:
 : The type value of ACKACK control packet is "6".

-Type-specific Information:
+Acknowledgement Number:
-: ACK Sequence Number.
-This field is used for the sequence number of the ACK packet being acknowledged.
+: This field contains the Acknowledgement Number of the full ACK packet the reception of which is being acknowledged by this ACKACK packet.

 Control Information Field:
 : This field must not appear in ACKACK control packets.